Sydney Opera House

 Transport: Buses, trains and ferries go to Circular Quay, which is a five-minute walk from the Opera House

-Admission: Tours vary in cost - check the official website for details.
+Admission: Tours and shows vary in cost - check the official website for details.